nomadkaraoke/python-audio-separator/README.md

 ### Prerequisites

 - Make sure you have Python 3.9 or newer installed on your machine.
-- Install Poetry by following the installation guide here.
+- Install Conda (I recommend Miniforge: https://github.com/conda-forge/miniforge) to manage your Python virtual environments

 ### Clone the Repository